 7. Your Baby is Hungry

 If your baby still needs a feed in the middle of the night, or the early morning, then this early morning wakeup can be out of hunger.
 By 6 months old, most babies are okay to go throughout the night and early morning without a feed.

 If your baby is waking up too early and is hungry, make sure to offer them full feedings throughout the day.
 You can learn more about how to wean night feedings in this post.

 8. The Last Nap of the Day is too Late

 Make sure your toddler isn’t napping too late into the afternoon.
-Once your baby has dropped to one nap, keep enough time in between the end of the nap and bedtime so there is plenty of sleep pressure.
+Once your baby has dropped to one nap, keep enough time in between the end of the afternoon nap and bedtime so there is plenty of sleep pressure.

 If your toddler is waking up from their nap at 4 pm and going to bed at 7:30 pm, you can expect a fight at bedtime or an early morning wake up.

 9. Behavior is Reinforcing the Habit

 When your baby or toddler wakes up at 5 am, do you rush to his side and get him up?
 Babies make a lot of noises in their sleep, Make sure your baby is truly awake before going into his nursery.